OiBoii/Interactive-Lab-Hub/Lab4/readme.md

 0 to 1023

 **b.
 How many bits of resolution does the analog to digital converter (ADC) on the Arduino have** (hint: where might you look to find this sort of thing)?
-How many are you The The Arduino could map the input voltage (0 to 3.3V / 5V) to integers between 0-1023.
-That is, 2^*10*=1024.  between 0-1023 using with the range of values you're seeing?
+How many are you The

-Tj
+The Arduino could map the input voltage (0 to 3.3V / 5V) to integers between 0-1023.
+2^*10*=1024, which requires a 0-bit analog to digital converter.
+This information could be found on the spec sheet.

-10-bits.
-(Google search, but could be found on the data sheet).using 10 based on potentiometer readings (2^10 = 1024)
+The serial monitor currently shows values between 0-512.
+Hence, there are 9 ADCs in use.

 You can also read inputs from the serial monitor, or wait for the serial monitor to open before spewing data over the USB line!
 A nice tutorial on the basic serial transmit functions can be found at http://arduino.cc/en/Tutorial/AnalogReadSerial.